jojo142/LendingClubAnalysis/README.md

 # LendingClubAnalysis
-In this study, I used the historical data from loans issued on LendingClub between April 2008 and December 2019.
+In this study, I used the historical data of loans issued on LendingClub between April 2008 and December 2019.
 It contains over 1.8 million loan listings with a total value exceeding $15 billion.